≡ Menu

 Key insight: Treatment status and bleeding history are the primary determinants of insurability, with successful treatment dramatically improving coverage prospects.

 Life insurance underwriters approach AVM cases with significant concern due to the condition’s inherent bleeding risk and potential for sudden, catastrophic events.
-The key distinction lies between treated and untreated AVMs, as successful intervention can eliminate or significantly reduce the bleeding risk that drives mortality concerns.
+The annual hemorrhage risk ranges from 2-4% for unruptured AVMs, increasing to 6-18% in the first year following initial bleeding.
+Mortality from AVM rupture ranges from 10-15%, with morbidity affecting 30-50% of bleeding cases.

 Best Case Scenario